Mirror, Mirror (1990 film): Production

 The film (initially titled The Black Glass) was shot in Los Angeles, and Zelda Rubenstein was originally slated to make an appearance in the film.
 The cast and crew were approximately sixty-percent female.
 The film's production company, Orphan Eyes, was based in Detroit, Michigan.

 Release

 Mirror, Mirror screened theatrically at the Cannes Film Festival in May 1990, and was released theatrically in the United States on August 31 that year, opening first in Detroit.
 It also screened at the Chicago International Film Festival on October 19, 1990.

 Critical reception

 Overall reception for the film has been mixed to positive, with Entertainment Weekly giving Mirror, Mirror a "B−" rating.
 In his book Generation Multiplex, Timothy Shary called Mirror, Mirror "one of the best teen horror films in general" and citing it as an example of "the tyranny of teen popularity."
 Creature Features panned the film, giving it two stars and criticizing it as a "compendium of cliches."

+On internet review aggregator Rotten Tomatoes, the film holds an approval rating of 80% based on 5 reviews.